yavyx/PaIntDB/README.md

 # PaIntDB
 Pseudomonas aeruginosa Interactions Database

 PaIntDB takes a list of genes as input and generates a network of protein-protein interactions with these genes.
 You need Python 3 and `pip` installed to install and run the application locally.
-To install the app on Windows, you need Microsoft Visual C++ Build Tools, which can be found [here](https://visualstudio.microsoft.com/downloads/).
+To install the app on Windows, you also need Microsoft Visual C++ Build Tools, this is a good [installation tutorial](https://www.scivision.co/python-windows-visual-c-14-required/).

 The network generation and visualization modules have to be run separately for now.
+The vis module pre-loads a network from the `temp_data` directory, but you can change the path in line 61 to visualize any other network generated with PaIntDB.

 ## Installation
 1. Clone repo.